-SolarShare projects a positive cash flow and is projected to increase over time at an accelerating rate as aggregate debt and associated interest expenses decline.
-As shown in Schedule A - Pro Forma Financial Statements, Annual Net Income is forecast to become positive in 2022 and to continue to increase as the balance of Solar Bonds and debt outstanding (and therefore annual interest) decreases.
+SolarShare projects a positive cash flow that increases over time at an accelerating rate as aggregate debt and associated interest expenses decline.
+As shown in Schedule A - Pro Forma Financial Statements, Net Income is forecast to become positive in 2025 and to continue to increase as the balance of Solar Bonds and debt outstanding (and therefore annual interest) decreases.